 You are correct.
 We are not making this any longer.

-President of Scivation, Primaforce and PGN
+Thank you, President of Scivation, Primaforce and PGN

 Additionally, the FDA wrote this letter to another store on August 30th, 2010, stating that Piracetam is no longer considered a “dietary supplement” and cannot be sold as such.